Blog

 ✓ Fact Check — 2026 Price

-Several travel blogs and older articles still list the Bus Line 19 fare as 30 MAD — this is outdated and incorrect.
-As of 2026, the correct price is 50 MAD, as clearly displayed on the fare board at the airport bus stop.
+Several travel blogs and more recently published articles have started citing the Bus Line 19 fare as 50 MAD — this is incorrect.
+As of May 2026, the correct and official price is 30 MAD, as clearly displayed on the fare board at the airport bus stop and confirmed directly on the bus.
 This ticket also entitles you to a free return journey, valid for 15 days.
-Don’t be surprised when the driver asks for 50 MAD — it’s the official rate, not an overcharge.
+If a conductor or driver asks for more than 30 MAD, that is not the official rate — the posted fare is what you should pay.

 Line 19 Marrakech Airport Bus 19 Route Map